jeremybosma/ArchPantheon/README.md

 Welcome to the guide for installing Arch Linux with the Pantheon desktop environment!

-Before we begin, make sure you have the Arch Linux basic iso and have booted it from a USB drive.
+Before we begin, make sure you have the Arch Linux base iso and have booted it from a USB drive.

 To connect to your WiFi network, use the `iwctl` command and enter `station wlan0 connect SSID`, replacing "SSID" with the name of your WiFi network.
 You can typically find this name (also known as the SSID) on a device connected to the network, such as your phone.
 If you need to exit `iwctl`, use the key combination `CTRL + C`.